 “I know what I can do, but I also know what you can do, and that’s why I’m here.”
 He leans in, dangerous and tempting.
-“My problem is the folks coming after me because of my father.
+“My problem is the folks coming after me because of who I… who I was.
 I need a new identity.
-I need people to not know I’m Owen’s blood child.
+I need people to not know I’m next in line for Mab.
 I’m just a runaway Fey, Unseelie on the loose.
-If I have that, if I have a clean slate, I can do this on my own – but most of the folks who specialize in new lives won’t help me.”
+If I have that, if I have a clean slate, I can do this on my own—but most of the folks who specialize in new lives won’t help me.”

 “Of course.
 They wouldn’t dare risk Mab’s anger.
 Yet you believe I will?”